 Our School Website contains relevant information for parents and information is shared through Facebook (Ysgol Llanbedrog).

-We are also send emails and texts and use the parents' texting scheme, Teachers2Parents.
-These are all convenient way of sharing messages.
+We also send emails and texts and use the parents' texting scheme, Teachers2Parents, which are all convenient way of sharing messages and information.

 Cyfeillion Ysgol Llanbedrog